EgoAlpha/prompt-course/docs/EvaRelia/evalua.md

 Another interesting direction that could be explored is self-improvement.
 If a verifier were trained that could verify the correctness of mathematical reasoning in natural language and possibly provide some feedback on the nature of the errors, such an approach has the potential to greatly improve the reasoning power of the LLM.
 Physics problems often require spatial reasoning in order to understand real-world physical dynamics.
 We found that although GPT- 4's physical reasoning was far from perfect, it was able to reason about basic physical concepts in a limited sense.
 This is a summary of the authors' experiments, and they also suggest future developments such as calculator-enhanced GPT, multimodal assessment of GPT-4, and the planning capabilities of GPT in an exam setting.
 The authors hope that this benchmark will guide future research using the LLM.

-## EVEVAL:A Comprehensive Evaluation of Event Semantics for Large Language Model
+## EVEVAL: A Comprehensive Evaluation of Event Semantics for Large Language Model

 Recent studies have begun leveraging large language models (LLMs) to address event semantic processing.
 However, the extent that LLMs can effectively tackle these challenges remains uncertain.
 The lack of a comprehensive evaluation framework for event semantic processing poses a significant challenge in evaluating these capabilities.To comprehensively evaluate the event semantic processing abilities of models, we introduce a novel benchmark called EVEVAL.
 We include 8 datasets covering understanding, reasoning, and prediction about the event semantics.
 Extensive experiments are conducted on EVEVAL, leading to several noteworthy findings based on the obtained results.